Update for June 2020

 Innovation in finding leaks

-Fixing leaks is the most important activity we undertake to reduce leakage.
-Because fixing hidden leaks has the biggest impact on reducing leakage, we prioritise them.
-But, to fix more hidden leaks, we first need to find them on our pipe network.
+Fixing leaks is one of the key activities we undertake to reduce leakage.
+Because fixing non-visible leaks has the biggest impact on reducing leakage, we prioritise them whenever we can.
+But, to fix more non-visible leaks, we first need to find them on our pipe network.
 As we work to reduce leakage below our all-time lowest level, we have to be increasingly innovative in how we do this.

 In 2018/19 we did this by:

 - Installing acoustic loggers - Acoustic loggers listen for the noise water makes as it leaks from pipes.
-They help us to improve leak detection and find harder-to-locate leaks.
-We installed approximately 26,000 loggers and are repairing the leaks located as a result of the information that the loggers are generating.
+They help us to improve the efficiency of leak detection.
+We installed approximately 27,000 loggers and are repairing the leaks located as a result of the information that the loggers are generating.

-- More leak detection technicians - We increased the number of leak detection technicians working for us to record levels.
+- More leak detection technicians - We increased the number of leak detection technicians working for us, and we introduced a programme of field audits to validate their work.
 They use data to judge where leaks are occurring and tell repair teams where to dig.
-As a result, we found significantly more leaks in 2018/19 than the previous year.

-- Using temperature analysis – Working with a number of other water companies, we’re in the early stages of developing an innovative leak detection method that aims to use temperature data to pinpoint areas with larger leaks that are difficult to hear.
+- Temperature analysis – Working with a number of other water companies, we’re in the early stages of developing an innovative leak detection method that aims to use temperature data to pinpoint areas with larger leaks that are difficult to detect.

 - Pressure management - We manage the water pressure within parts of our network to reduce the likelihood of pipes bursting.
 This also reduces the amount of water lost through existing leaks.